A BRIEF INTRODUCTION

 RIPM Retrospective Index to Music Periodicals

 Created specifically to resolve the problems surrounding this scholarly impasse, RIPM is one of the most productive editorial undertakings in the history of musicology.
 Functioning under the auspices of the International Musicological Society, the International Association of Music Libraries, Archives and Documentation Centres, and UNESCO’s International Council for Philosophy and Humanistic Studies, an international network of institutions and scholars is in the process of producing, in an initial phase, approximately 300 volumes over a twenty-five year period (1988-2012).
 These three-part publications—which consist of highly annotated calendars, extensive keyword-in-context/author indexes and introductory studies—offer access for the first time to a significant portion of this monumental documentary resource.
-Two-hundred and ninety-two volumes treating over 200 music periodicals have already appeared; and many others are in preparation.
-Moreover, in 2000 RIPM was released online and today consists of over 714,000 annotated records, updated every six months.
+Three-hundred and twelve volumes treating over 200 music periodicals have already appeared.
+Moreover, in 2000 RIPM was released online and today consists of some 739,000 annotated records, updated every six months.
 By producing RIPM in print and RIPM Online—which offer access for the first time to a significant portion of the nineteenth- and early twentieth-century musical press—the RIPM organization has demonstrated its ability to function productively in a collaborative manner with colleagues in twenty countries, with numerous international organizations and institutions, with a large inventory of languages and with a monumental corpus of literature.
 Published comments concerning this immense editorial undertaking and reviews of the published volumes have all been extremely favorable; two citations sum up the critical reaction to RIPM: “a tool which will prove of the greatest value to all working on music from the late-eighteenth to the early-twentieth centuries.”
 [Peter Ward Jones, Fontes Artis Musicae, Journal of the International Association of Music Libraries 36, no. 4, 1989]; “an editorial initiative of huge mass which we will read and re-read as long as historical musicology exists...”
 [Lorenzo Bianconi, Il Giornale della Musica, September 1990].

 RIPM Online Archive of Music Periodicals (Full-Text)